Gmail upgrade brings new web app, confidential mode, nudges, snooze, and more

 Few people genuinely like change, especially when it comes to interface overhauls involving their favorite apps and websites.
 “That used to be there, but now I can’t find it,” is the general standard of complaint when companies play around with their products.
 “Why do they have to change everything around!?!”

 Against that backdrop, Google has today lifted the lid on a significant overhaul of its flagship email product, both for business G Suite users and those on the standard consumer Gmail service.
 While the overhaul does usher in a new look to the Gmail web app, bringing it into the material design fold, this update is more about throwing new features into the mix than moving things around and causing confusion.
-“We want to make Gmail the most secure, the smartest, and the easiest to use email client,” said G Suite VP for product management David Thacker in a briefing with VentureBeat this week.
+“We want to make Gmail the most secure, the smartest, and the easiest to use email client,” said Gmail product manager Jacob Bank in a briefing with VentureBeat this week.

 Gmail has undergone a number of facelifts and feature upgrades in its 10-plus year history.
 There may be many reasons for this, be it an aesthetic rejig to modernize the interface, or to roll out a bunch of new features and ensure its users are kept up-to-date with the latest AI and security smarts.
-This latest update is a biggie though, according to Thacker.
+This latest update is a biggie though, according to Bank.
 “This is the biggest one yet — a ground-up rewrite of our flagship Gmail product, with one eye toward making workers safer and more productive.”

 G Suite — Google’s paid productivity service for businesses which also includes Gmail — appears to be the core focus of this update, however these features will be made available to standard Gmail users too.
-“The spirit of this update is to make Gmail the best email for work,” noted Thacker.
+“The spirit of this update is to make Gmail the best email for work,” noted Bank.
 “Lots of our free users use Gmail for their life’s work as well, whether they’re a student or a freelancer or consultant — Gmail is crucial to the way they manage their lives.”

 News leaked earlier this month that a brand new Gmail was on the way once more, but now we have a clearer picture of what exactly Google is introducing.
 And here’s the lowdown.